lgreco/comp-271-su25-week06/README.md

 If your code is incomplete for any of the reasons above, please reflect on the cause.
 Did you start late?
 Did you hit a roadblock but did not ask for help?
 Did you not read the Programmer's Pact?
 Something else?

+### Are there any Pact violations?
+You should always check your code versus the Programmer's Pact and verify that you have not violated any of its stipulations.

 #### How to submit